PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ### IPFS frequency bump

-In this section we will study the IPFS networks in more detail paying special attention to the frequency bump in Figure \ref{fig:1} in the frequency range $[50,80]$.
+In this section we will study the IPFS networks in more detail paying special attention to the frequency bump in the range $[50,80]$.

 We will start by studying the in-degree, which is the proportion of direct neighbors among all the nodes present.